Struct rusqlite::Statement

 Failure

-is invalid.
+Will return Err if name is invalid.
 Will return Ok(None) if the name

 is valid but not a bound parameter of this statement.